DSS Bill Frequently Asked Questions

 There are no changes to:

-- current supports for disabled people, whānau and carers
+• current supports for disabled people, whānau and carers

-- current funding allocations
+• current funding allocations

-- who can get disability support services.
+• who can get disability support services.

 The Bill reflects the way that DSS already works.

 Current care and employment arrangements remain in place.
+This includes where families are being paid for the care they provide.

-It provides a more transparent and consistent framework for future policies and funding.
+The Bill will provide a more transparent and consistent framework for future policies and funding.

-Recent changes made to assessments, allocations and flexible funding also recognise the important connection between disabled people and their family.
 More here: Changes to Disability support services - Information for carers | Disability Support Services

-What will the Ministerial programmes achieve?
+What will the support programmes achieve?

 This will make it easier for disabled people to understand what support is available and how decisions are made.

-They provide flexibility to tailor support for specific groups, address technical matters, respond quickly to emerging issues, and trial new approaches.
+The programmes provide flexibility to tailor support for specific groups, address technical matters, respond quickly to emerging issues, and trial new approaches.

 Does the Bill pave the way to introduce means testing?